Swiss Re’s risk landscape

 - Valuation risk represents uncertainty around the appropriate value of assets or liabilities.
 It may arise from product complexity, parameter uncertainty, quality and consistency of data, valuation methodology, or changes in market conditions and liquidity.
 Swiss Re is exposed to financial valuation risk from investment assets it holds as well as reserve valuation risk from insurance liabilities that result from the coverage it underwrites.

 - Sustainability risk comprises the environmental, social and ethical risks that may arise from individual business transactions or the way Swiss Re conducts its operations.

 - Across all risk categories, Swiss Re actively identifies emerging risks and threats as part of its risk identification process; this includes new risks as well as changes to previously known risks that could create new risk exposures, or increase the potential exposure or interdependency between existing risks.

-Some of these risks are reflected indirectly in the risk model, as their realisations may be contained in the historical data used to calibrate some of the risk factors.
+Some of these risks are reflected indirectly in the risk model, as their realisations may be contained in the historical data and scenarios used to calibrate some of the risk factors.
 In addition, output from the model is used in measuring liquidity risk under stressed conditions.
 As separate risk categories, these risks are an integral part of Swiss Re’s risk landscape.
-They are monitored and managed within the Risk Management organisation, and included in risk reports to executive management and the Board at Group and legal entity level.
+They are monitored and managed within the Risk Management organisation, and included in risk reports to Executive Management and the Board at Group and legal entity level.